-To see review for this assembly, click on 'Welcome to my website' and then Reviews.
+To see review for New Year Resolutions click on ‘Welcome to my website’ and then Reviews.

 Two other New Year scripts are now available: New Year Assembly & New Year Assembly Based on Character – What it Takes to Be Good!

 New Year Resolutions Assembly Sample text

 Child 14: Don’t let what you can’t do get in the way of what you can do!

 Child 15: Realize your own potential.

 Narrator: Wow!
 I’m enjoying all these positive vibes!
 Let’s keep this up!
 Looks like I’ve got a future taking assemblies after all!

 Child 16: Yes, look to the future.
 But make sure you make the most of the present.

 Child 17: Be aware of what you’ve got.
 Be aware of what you have achieved – and build on it.

 Child 18: Seize any opportunities that come your way.